 Prior to my injury, I was a very active person.
 I owned and worked with horses; I had a busy social life, and was always “on the go.”
 My life still very much centres around animals post-injury, with several animals at home, and two small ponies who live at a stables 15 minutes away from my home.
 My ponies are my world.
 I do sometimes question my sanity when I’m battling my way to see them through snow or driving rain in the depths of winter, but they have been – and are – my reason for leaving the house every day, when life can seem impossibly challenging at times.

 The care agency would send me PAs who were either allergic to or terrified of animals, or who couldn’t drive, so I couldn’t get to the stables.
 There was little forward planning in managing my care, and I would often not know who would be arriving the next day, or how long that PA would be staying.
 I was unable to make any plans or commitments, not knowing if I would have the right support in place on any given day or week.
-I spent my life worrying about who would be arriving next, and often having to accept that, when I had an unsuitable PA in, I would just have write off the next few days and hope that the next PA would be better.
+I spent my life worrying about who would be arriving next, and often having to accept that, when I had an unsuitable PA in, I would just have written off the next few days and hoped the next PA would be better.
 The high staff turnover resulted in little continuity of care, and my health, both physical and emotional, suffered as a result.

 In 2014, I reached a point where I contacted my social worker and Continuing Health Care team and said “I can’t do this anymore.”
 I wasn’t living, I was existing.
-I missed having any kind of a life, because my care package was not working.
+I missed having any kind of life, because my care package was not working.

 I wanted to be in control of my care – I wanted to be able to employ my own PAs directly, and to choose the people who not only provided my care, but who lived with me for 24hrs a day.
 I didn’t want anyone else to be dictating what I could and couldn’t do anymore, and I wanted to have the right support in place to enable me to have a life.